-It's the start of a new year, and we all have goals and hopes and dreams to accomplish this year.
-Some of us may have written them down, and others may just keep them in our head.
+It's the start of a new year, and we all have goals and hopes, and dreams to accomplish this year.
+Some of us may have written them down, and others may just keep them in our heads.
 I know as a believer one of the desires that are always in the back of my mind is getting more time with the Lord.
 At the start of the new year after working through my spiritual priorities, I sit and plan what my time with the Lord will look like in the mornings.

 My hope is you're not giving up on this post thinking I'm going to tell you that you have to wake up at 4 am and meet with the Lord for hours.
 Although at this season of my life that sounds lovely.
 Please stick with me as I hope to encourage you to start where you are, and hopefully, a daily habit will begin and grow from there.

 I have several thoughts I'm going to share, and I'm hoping one of them will resonate with you so if you are not in daily fellowship with the Lord in His Word and in prayer that you will be pondering how to make it happen as soon as tomorrow morning.

 Related Resource: Spiritual Disciplines Series & Sermon on the Mount Series